rrovetto/Orbital-Space-Ontology-Project/README.md

 * Description currently at https://ontospace.wordpress.com/

 ## Status
-* **Project Needs Support**: stable funding source and development environment...sponsors, donations, or PhD study opportunity for the author to continue development in a sustainable and mentored environment.
-To date, it has been independently pursued in author's spare time since inception in 2011.
+* _Project Needs Support_: stable funding source and development environment, e.g., sponsors, donations, or PhD study opportunity for the author to continue development in a sustainable and mentored environment.
+* To date, it has been independently pursued in author's spare time since inception in 2011.
 Therefore, opportunities are needed to realize the project vision.
 * See the [CONTRIBUTING page](https://github.com/rrovetto/Orbital-Space-Ontology-Project/blob/master/CONTRIBUTING.md) about the needs of the project.
-* All content is subject to revision.
-No claims to completeness.

 ## Support the project
 * If you find value in the project, please [Donate Here](https://tinyurl.com/y9qegjsh) or [Here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+Click also the pink heart 'Sponsor' button at the top of the page.
 * [Schedule a Partnership Discussion Here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d)

 ## Access